ffidai/Final_Project/README.md

 The goal of our project is to expand on the image classification model and utilize video classification to differentiate between various sports movements.
 Ideally, the model can be used to help athletes, physical therapists, and doctors better understand how sports movements affects the body.
 An unintended use for this model can be to predict players' behavior and movements which can be used to help teams/sports insititutions select team rosters and viewers place players in fanatasy leagues and legal bets.

 As a start, we will look at two basic tennis movements: forehand and backhand.
-In order to acheieve this, we will create a convulutional neural (CNN).
+In order to acheieve this, we will create a convulutional neural network (CNN).

 ## Tools Used

-* Deep/Machine Learning: Tensorflow, Keras, ResNet 50 (Residual Networks)
+* Deep/Machine Learning: Tensorflow, Keras, ResNet 50 (Residual Networks), SKLearn
   * achieve image/video classification
 * Python & Flask
   * run the demo on a web page